Wat Plai Laem Koh Samui: Is It Worth Visiting With Kids in 2026?

 Beyond dress, remember to:

-How to Get to Wat Plai Laem
+How Do You Get to Wat Plai Laem?

 There are several ways to reach this beautiful temple: